NaviCapital/SmartBbiToAlphaTools/README.md

 ## Setup environment variables

-Create a `.env` file in the root of the project.
+Create a `.env` file in the root of the project with the following content:

-Add the following variables to the file:

 ```
 ALPHA_BASE_URL="http://prod.your_company_name.alphatools.com.br"